abajcsy/coop_pcl/README.md

 Dependencies
 -------
-If you're using catkin_make, navigate to the /src directory in your ros workspace and type 'git clone' followed by the http://... website to each of the following github repositories.
-Then, navigate up one folder level to your ros workspace and type 'catkin_make'.
+In order to run all the functionality of this project, clone the following projects into your ros workspace:
 * [ar_track_alvar]
 * [experiment_calib]
 * [pcl]
 * [perception_pcl]
 * [man_joy_override]

+If you're using catkin_make, navigate to the /src directory in your ros workspace and type 'git clone' followed by the http://... website to each of the following github repositories.
+Then, navigate up one folder level to your ros workspace and type 'catkin_make'.

 Example:
 ```bash